galaxyproject/training-material/templates/tutorials/tutorial1/tutorial.md

 # Conclusion
 {:.no_toc}

 Conclusion about the technical key points.
-And then relation between the technics and the biological question to end with a global view.
+And then relation between the techniques and the biological question to end with a global view.